 Outside the existence of the kingdom of Dvaravati, and of its probable role in the history of the Buddhist art in Indochina, the sculptures and the inscriptions of Labapuri and of Brah Pathamcetiya reveal absolutely nothing about the history of the state, that remains obscure if no other epigraphic discoveries do not shed some more light.
 A point at least that seams already established : Dvaravati, which the city of Lavo, today Labapuri, was a part of it, was inhabited by the Mon people.(IDCL: Le Royaume of Dvaravati: P.4)

 - The Book of Job

 In the Book of Jobs, Satan failed in his first attempt to make Jobs betraying God by inflicting pains and suffering to him.
-Satan might at first misunderstood the nature of mankind who soon started to challenge God through its own achievement of wealth and power.
-The Moon God Tsin soon found out of his mistake and in the attempt to stop men's quest to challenge him, broke them apart by inducing them to speak different language.
-Needless to say, it would not stop men from feeling high about themselves and the challenge to God continued along with the fight between them.
+Both the Moon God Tsin and Satan just misunderstood the nature of mankind who seek the assistance of God when they are down and suffering, but soon started to challenge God when they achievement success through wealth and power.
+The Moon God Tsin soon found out of his mistake when men started to build the Tower of Babel and in the attempt to stop men's quest to challenge him, broke them apart by inducing them to speak different language.
+Needless to say, it would not stop men from self-indulgence and the challenge to God continued along with the fight for supremacy between their own kind.